-The HCBS Quality Oversight Unit has identified questions and answers on the Iowa Personal Experience Survey (IPES) that demand additional attention.
-If member answers 'No or I don't know' to an identified IPES question, a follow-up letter is sent to the case manager to ensure the member is participating in Person Centered Planning.
-This assures 100% follow up with the member's case manager on all responses to the identified question.
-Person Centered Planning is also monitored by the HCBS QA Unit through the MCO Community Based Case Manager (CMCB) Interdisciplinary Team (IDT) Ride Along process.
+The HCBS Quality Oversight Unit has identified questions and answers that demand additional attention.
+These questions are considered urgent in nature and are flagged for follow-up.
+Based on the responses to these flagged questions, the HCBS interviewer performs education to the member at the time of the interview and requests additional information and remediation from the case manager.
+In reference to SP-e1, if member answers 'No or I don't know' to this IPES question, a follow-up letter is sent to the case manager to ensure member is participating in Person Centered Planning.
+Person Centered Planning is also monitored by the HCBS QA Unit through the MCO Community Based Case Managed (CMCB) Interdisciplinary Team (IDT) Ride Along process.
 The QA staff participates in a random selection of IDT meetings and then follows up to ensure that the final authorized plan agrees with the plan agreed upon by the IDT.

-Data and results obtained by the HCBS QIO unit are reviewed by the Quality Assurance Committee at least annually.
-Results from the IPES and service plan Ride Along process are reviewed for issues and trends that may require corrective actions plans development.
-General methods for problem correction at a systemic level include informational letters, provider trainings, collaboration with stakeholders and changes in policy.
+General methods for problem correction at a systemic level include informational letters, provider training, collaboration with stakeholders and changes in policy.